Dispatch Modes Explained (Auto, BalanceLocations, BalanceTime, Optima)

 SingleRegion and MultipleRegion modes#

-- SingleRegion: keeps routes inside one cluster/region
+- SingleRegion: keeps routes inside one cluster or region

 - MultipleRegion: splits stops across multiple geographic clusters